-Here’s my take on it, featuring 3 different cooking methods, plus a fool-proof sourdough crouton recipe with garlic, fresh herbs and zesty Parmesan cheese.
+Here’s my take on it, featuring 3 different cooking methods, plus a fool-proof DIY crouton recipe with garlic, fresh herbs and zesty Parmesan cheese.
+I’ve adapted the recipe from my book, Artisan Sourdough Made Simple.

 How to Make Sourdough Bread Croutons